 Her latest project was encouraged by her oldest son, Max, who told his mom she should do something with those stories she wrote for the kids years ago.
 "When my boys, and later my daughter, were little they wanted action and fantasy like Harry Potter, but they were too young for that level of violence and language.
 So, I started to write our own stories."
 The Tall Tales for Small People series was born years ago, but I never did anything with them.
 They were personal.
+I told and retold them to my kids at night.
 But when Max encouraged me, I decided to try and find exactly the right illustrator to bring them to life, and they are awesome!"

 Buehler will spend the coming year sharing her first two Tall Tales books with schools and libraries all over Mississippi.
 "They are patterned fantasy series where siblings encounter a real-life childhood problem like bullying, not sharing, or leaving kids out, and they go into a fantasy world to solve it."
 The initial reviews have been extremely positive and Alison says she cannot wait to share them with families.
 "These are modern-day fairy tales that teach important life lessons.
 I want to empower kids to be courageous and kind through the magic of shared story."